Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 	![](images/function-app-create-in-portal.png)

-1. Create a new function using a resource group and dynamic plan.
+1. Create a new function using a resource group and consumption plan.

 	![](images/function-app-portal-create-settings.png)